Lasa2/Elite-Dangerous-Rich-Presence/.github/ISSUE_TEMPLATE/bug_report.md

 **Upload Journalfiles**
 1. Go to "%USERPROFILE%/Saved Games/Frontier Developments/Elite Dangerous"
+2. Upload the edrp.log that is in the app directory.
-2. Upload the Journal*.log that was active during the bug.
+3. Upload the Journal*.log that was active during the bug.
 You might want to **remove the FID(Frontier ID)**, search for the Commander and LoadGame Entry and delete the FID Value.

 **Additional context**
 Add any other context about the problem here.